 '''

+export SETUPTOOLS_USE_DISTUTILS="stdlib"

-sudo pip3 install -r requirements.txt
+sudo --preserve-env=SETUPTOOLS_USE_DISTUTILS pip3 install -r requirements.txt

-sudo python3 setup.py install
+sudo --preserve-env=SETUPTOOLS_USE_DISTUTILS python3 setup.py install

 '''

 This command installs python dependencies globally.
 Note that on some distros, like Arch Linux, this might interfere with the system package manager.
 If you want to perform the installation in your home folder instead, then you can do this instead: